-Uber Investors Are Wary as it Rides Into the Helicopter Business
+Uber Investors Are Wary as It Rides Into the Helicopter Business

 Small bet or not, some analysts see the integration of Uber Copter to be in-line with the company’s business model.

-“I think the benefit of Uber overall is that it’s a platform, and you can layer on multiple different products and services,” Ronald Josey, an analyst at J.P.
-Morgan, said.
+“I think the benefit of Uber overall is that it’s a platform, and you can layer on multiple different products and services,” Ronald Josey, an analyst at JMP Securities, said.
 “When you think about Uber Copter, it’s just another product that can drive more usage and awareness of Uber services overall.”

 Still, for skeptical investors (and riders), Patterson claims Uber Copter will be a “very, very gradual work out,” and that the company still has lots of work to do with safety and scaling before the service is “ready for prime time and mass market adoption.”